jbloomlab/dms_tools/docs/dms_matchsubassembledbarcodes.rst

 Single-mutant counts file
 +++++++++++++++++++++++++++
-This file has the prefix specified by ``outprefix`` followed by the suffix ``_singlemut_counts.txt``.
+This file has the prefix specified by ``outprefix`` followed by the suffix ``_singlemutcounts.txt``.
 This file is in the format of a :ref:`dms_counts` files.
 The mutation counts at each site are **only** for single-mutant variants; any subassembled variants with multiple mutations are ignored in this file.
 The wildtype counts for each site given by this file are **only** for fully wildtype sequence.

 In other words, if we have a sequence with a single mutation ``GGC31AGT``, it only contributes to the single count of the mutation to ``AGT`` at position 31.
 But a wildtype sequence contributes to the wildtype counts at all positions.
 Therefore, the statistic at each site give how that single mutant fared relative to the wildtype sequence.